Xi'an Entry Requirements

 Important Notice Entry requirements can change at any time.
 Always verify current requirements with official government sources before traveling.

-Information last reviewed December 2024.
-Always verify with official government sources and Chinese embassies/consulates before traveling, as immigration policies and health requirements can change frequently.
+Information last reviewed October 2024.
+Always verify with official government sources before traveling.

 Visa Requirements